-Echeveria agavoides 'Miranda' is a stunning succulent plant with a compact, attractive rosette of mid-green leaves with really nice reddish-pink marking on the tips and margins.
-The inflorescences in summer appear on slender, single-sided cymes up to 20 inches (50 cm) long.
-The flowers are pinkish-red with petals tipped with dark yellow.
+Echeveria 'Miranda', usually sold as Echeveria agavoides 'Miranda', is a beautiful succulent that forms compact rosettes of mid-green leaves with really lovely reddish-pink marking on the tips and margins.
+The inflorescences appear in summer on slender, single-sided, up to 20 inches (50 cm) long cymes.
+Flowers are pinkish-red with petals tipped with dark yellow.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.